Jacobaston/Project-2/README.md

 For our second project for the General Assembly Software Engineering Immersive course, we worked in pairs to built a simple jobs board using React.
 This accesses the public GitHub jobs API and returns a list of jobs matching the search criteria.

 ## The Brief
-- Must consumer a public API
+- Must consume a public API
 - Must have several components
 - The app should include a router
 - Wireframes to be complete before building the app